JanssenProject/jans/docs/admin/config-guide/config-tools/config-api/config.md

 In the Janssen Server, you can deploy and customize the Config-API Configuration using the command line.
-To get the details of Janssen command line operations relevant to Aonfig-API Configuration, you can check the operations under `ConfigurationConfigApi` task using the command below:
+To get the details of Janssen command line operations relevant to Config-API Configuration, you can check the operations under `ConfigurationConfigApi` task using the command below: